cofyc/MineSweeper/README.md

 ## How to play

 - Tap a grid to clear it.
-- Tap and hold to flagging.
+- Tap and hold to flag a mine.
 - Double tap a grid to clear the rest.
-(If mines are all flagged.)
+(If neighboring mines are all flagged.)

 ## References